Virtua Fighter (video game): Virtua Fighter

 The game's development began in 1992, following the development of Virtua Racing.
 Virtua Fighter was developed to run on Sega Model 1 arcade hardware, developed internally at Sega.
 According to Sega of Japan's publicity manager, Kurokawa, "We deliberately didn't publicize all the [fighting] moves at the same time but instead revealed them to gamers one at a time by means of the Japanese videogame press."
 Virtua Fighter also used 3D motion capture technology.
+Before Virtua Fighter, Sega AM3 simulated 3D using a creative method of sprite scaling on the 1993 arcade fighting game Dark Edge.

 According to Suzuki, an issue during the game's development was performing fast division calculations for 3D operations.
 The only applications he was aware of performing fast enough divisions at the time were nuclear reactors and space rockets.
 The team "were working away with craftsmanship equivalent to inscribing 100 words on a single grain of rice" to achieve fast 3D division operations, according to Suzuki.

 An early prototype version of the arcade game featured an Arab fighter called Siba.
 This early version did not have Akira Yuki, who was added later in development as a replacement for Siba, with Akira becoming the game's protagonist.
 This early prototype version was location tested in Japan and then demonstrated at the Amusement Machine Show (AM Show) in August 1993.

 Virtua Fighter was a launch game for the Sega Saturn, and served as the pack-in launch game in North America.
 Its Sega 32X version was developed by the same team responsible for the Genesis port of Virtua Racing.